PrePass-Source/dx-observabilitysetup/README.md

   - Password: YourStrong@Passw0rd (default)
 - Configurable via MSSQL_SA_PASSWORD environment variable
 - Includes all SQL Server 2022 features for local development

+## Traces Drilldown Functionality

+The Traces Drilldown functionality is built into Grafana and enables seamless correlation between traces, logs, and metrics.
+This feature allows you to:

+### Features
+- **Trace-to-Logs Correlation**: Click on any span in a trace to view related logs from the same time period
+- **Trace-to-Metrics Correlation**: View metrics associated with specific traces and spans
+- **Cross-Datasource Navigation**: Seamlessly navigate between Tempo (traces), Loki (logs), and Mimir (metrics)
+- **Contextual Investigation**: Investigate issues by following the data flow across all observability pillars

+### Configuration
+The functionality is automatically enabled and configured with:
+- **Feature Toggles**: `tracesToLogs` and `tracesToMetrics` enabled in Grafana configuration
+- **Datasource Correlation**: Pre-configured correlations between Tempo, Loki, and Mimir
+- **Dashboard Integration**: Sample traces dashboard with drilldown capabilities

+### Usage
+1. Navigate to the "Traces Overview with Drilldown" dashboard
+2. Click on any trace or span to open the trace view
+3. Use the drilldown buttons to:
+   - View related logs in Loki
+   - View related metrics in Mimir
+   - Navigate to other traces with similar characteristics

+### Datasource Correlations
+The following correlations are pre-configured:
+- **Tempo → Loki**: Maps trace tags to log queries
+- **Tempo → Mimir**: Maps trace tags to metric queries
+- **Bidirectional Navigation**: Navigate back and forth between all datasources

 ## Common Tasks